-The targeted territories are the regions as per the Act on the administrative and territorial structure of the Republic of Bulgaria, which cover the designated territories of the regional water operators under the Waters Act.
-As of 2021 only 6 regions in the country have not been consolidated yet and up to their consolidation these are considered non eligible for support under the programme.
-Investments in agglomerations of above 10 000 P.E. within the other 22 consolidated regions are eligible, taking into account the 6 new beneficiaries - Veliko Tarnovo, Gabrovo, Pleven, Sofia-district, Targovishte and Haskovo, and additionally the phased projects between 2014-2020 and 2021-2027.
+The support territories are the agglomerations within the meaning of Directive 91/271/EEC.
+The priority investments, which are implemented on a regional principle, are directed to the designated territories of the consolidated WSS operators under the Waters Act, which coincide with the regions as per the Act on the administrative and territorial structure of the Republic of Bulgaria.
+As of 2021 only 6 regions in the country have not been consolidated.
+Investments in agglomerations of above 10 000 P.E. within the other 22 consolidated regions take into account the 6 new beneficiaries - Veliko Tarnovo, Gabrovo, Pleven, Sofia-district, Targovishte and Haskovo, and additionally the phased projects between 2014-2020 and 2021-2027.
+Given this, the use of territorial tools is not applicable.

-The interregional, cross-border and transnational actions - point (d)(vi) of Article 22(3) CPR

-Investments in infrastructure for collection, disposal and wastewater treatment, protection of water resources and provision of water supply contribute directly to achieving the strategic objective 2 "Stimulating urban development", Pillar 2 "Protecting the Environment", Priority Area 4 "Water quality" of the revised Action Plan to the EU Strategy for the Danube Region (as per Staff working document of the EC from 06.04.2020).
+The interregional, cross-border and transnational actions - point (d)(vi) of Article 22(3) CPR objective 2 "Stimulating urban development", Pillar 2 "Protecting the Environment", Priority Area 4 "Water quality" of the revised Action Plan to the EU Strategy for the Danube Region (as per Staff working document of the EC from 06.04.2020).
 In addition, the support under the priority has a contribution to the EU Action Plan: Towards a Zero Pollution for Air, Water and Soil through support for the achievement of the objectives for the good status of water bodies, incl. and the coastal waters in the implementation of the objectives of the RBMP and the Maritime Strategy of Bulgaria.
 The interventions in the disposal and treatment of wastewater in settlements in agglomerations above 10 000 PE falling in coastal areas shall adress pollutants as part of the key types of pressure in the Black Sea (pollutants, underwater noise, seabed integrity, marine litter, with an emphasis on microplastics).